rcln/Neoveille/README.md

    - TreeTagger.java : finds the pos-tags and lemmas for French, Polish, Russian, Chinese and Portugese texts

-   - Tagger.java : it encodes the corpora in order to be compatible with IMS Corpus Bench and contains an abstract
+   - Tagger.java : it encodes the corpora in order to be compatible with IMS Corpus workbench and contains an abstract
                   method, which is implemeted by ILSPTagger, MorphoDitaTagger and TreeTagger classes.